 This is why we host public conversations on gender inequities and women’s education.
 This is why our faculty and staff create innovative programs that call out injustices, seek solutions to inequities and give women the tools of empowerment.

-Our research and advocacy is made manifest by our annual Report on the Status of Women and Girls in California™.
-Over the past seven years, our Reports show that women have made incredible progress in many California sectors, but striking gender gaps remain.
+Our research and advocacy is made manifest in our annual publication of The Report on the Status of Women and Girls in California™.
+Over the past eight years, The Report has shown that women have made incredible progress in many California sectors, but striking gender gaps remain.

 The good news?
 By recognizing these gaps, we can take steps toward finding important solutions to gender inequity.
 Our yearly comprehensive compilation of current research focused on the issues and trends affecting the more than 19 million California women and girls is used by policymakers, agencies, foundations and journalists to advocate on behalf of women and girls across the state.

-Going forward, the Center will connect researchers with resources to generate original research.
-The Center will host even more public gatherings — teaching on timely topics such as how to run your own political campaign, and how health and wellness can impact your resilience as a leader.
-We will provide you with the resources, networks and tools to empower women and girls in your communities.
+The Center also conducts original research, including our annual anthology Collectif, which features original work by faculty and staff.
+The Center also connects external researchers with resources to generate original, independent research.
+We put all of that research to use at our public gatherings that run the gamut: from seminars on how to run your own political campaign to professional development workshops and conferences on how to be resilient, efficient leaders in times of change.
+Our goal is to provide you with the resources, networks and tools to empower women and girls in your communities.
 Join us in our mission to support the next generation of unstoppable women.

 Emerald Archer, PhD